Bob Dylan: 1965–1969: Going electric and motorcycle accident

 On November 22, 1965, Dylan quietly married 25-year-old former model Sara Lownds.
-Some of Dylan's friends, including Ramblin' Jack Elliott, say that, immediately after the event, Dylan denied he was married.
-Writer Nora Ephron made the news public in the New York Post in February 1966 with the headline "Hush!
-Bob Dylan is wed".
+During a break from his tour in early 1966, Dylan's friend Barbara Rubin arranged for him to sit for one of Andy Warhol's Screen Tests.
+On this occasion, Dylan made off with a Double Elvis painting from Warhol.

 Dylan toured Australia and Europe in April and May 1966.
 Each show was split in two.
 Dylan performed solo during the first half, accompanying himself on acoustic guitar and harmonica.
 In the second, backed by the Hawks, he played electrically amplified music.
 This contrast provoked many fans, who jeered and slow clapped.
 The tour culminated in a raucous confrontation between Dylan and his audience at the Manchester Free Trade Hall in England on May 17, 1966.
 A recording of this concert was released in 1998: The Bootleg Series Vol. 4: Bob Dylan Live 1966.
 At the climax of the evening, a member of the audience, angered by Dylan's electric backing, shouted: "Judas!" to which Dylan responded, "I don't believe you ...
 You're a liar!"
 Dylan turned to his band and said, "Play it fucking loud!"

 Dylan was described as exhausted and behaving as if "he was on some kind of death trip" during his 1966 tour.
 D. A. Pennebaker, the filmmaker accompanying the tour, described Dylan as "taking a lot of amphetamine and who-knows-what-else".
 In a 1969 interview with Jann Wenner, Dylan said, "I was on the road for almost five years.
 It wore me down.
 I was on drugs, a lot of things ... just to keep going, you know?"

 On July 29, 1966, Dylan crashed his motorcycle, a Triumph Tiger 100, near his home in Woodstock, New York.
 Dylan said he broke several vertebrae in his neck.
-The circumstances of the accident are unclear since no ambulance was called to the scene and Dylan was not hospitalized.
+The accident remains mysterious since no ambulance was called to the scene and Dylan was not hospitalized.
 Dylan's biographers have written that the crash offered him the chance to escape the pressures around him.
 Dylan concurred: "I had been in a motorcycle accident and I'd been hurt, but I recovered.
 Truth was that I wanted to get out of the rat race."
 He made very few public appearances, and did not tour again for almost eight years.